 The Shootist (1976)

 John Books an aging gunfighter goes to see a doctor he knows for a second opinion after another doctor told him he has a cancer which is terminal.
 The doctor confirms what the other said.
 He says Books has a month maybe two left.
 He takes a room in the boarding house and the son of the woman who runs it recognizes him and tells his mother who he is.
-She doesn't like his kind but he tells her of his condition she empathizes.
+She doesn't like his kind but when he tells her of his condition, she empathizes.
 Her son wants him to teach him how to use a gun.
 Books tries to tell him that killing is not something he wants to live with.
-Books not wanting to go through the agony of dying from cancer tries to find a quicker way to go.- Written by firstname.lastname@example.org
+Books, not wanting to go through the agony of dying from cancer, tries to find a quicker way to go.- Written by firstname.lastname@example.org

 John Bernard Books, a gunfighter approaching his 58th birthday, finds that he has rectal cancer and two months to live.
 He takes a room with Bond Rogers and her son, Gillom, to wait until death comes.
 Of course, his very presence starts off events in the town.
 The Marshal comes, prepared to die in a shootout, Gillom tries to idolize him, Bond first is disgusted and then pities him.
 Then, realizing that he will die in great pain, he comes up with an idea to go out with a bang.- Written by John Vogel <email@example.com>

 A dying gunfighter spends his last days looking for a way to die with a minimum of pain and a maximum of dignity.- Written by Anonymous

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.